 1. Relate to the Customer

-2. Find Your Tribe
+2. Find Your Promoters

 A strong community is a well-connected community—its members are allied with each other and share common goals and ideologies.
 As Seth Godin explains in his book Tribes, membership should be voluntary, dynamic, partisan and noisy.
 Mutual respect is essential.